Zlatan Ibrahimović Net Worth: His Earnings, Brand Deals, Fancy Watches

 A look at Ibrahimović’s glorious career

-Throughout his career, the Swedish striker has managed to score a total of 511 goals in 866 club games.
+Before Zlatan Ibrahimović’s retirement, the Swedish striker managed to score a total of 511 goals in 866 club games.
 Additionally, he has scored a total of 62 goals in the 121 games he has played for his nation.
 He is, in fact, Sweden’s all-time top goal scorer.
 While he had quit the national football team after the Euro 2016 tournament, he returned to the squad for Sweden’s 2022 World Cup qualifying campaign.

 Zlatan Ibrahimović and his impressive assets

 Zlatan has great taste in cars and his garage is living-proof of the same.
 Some of Zlatan’s most expensive wheels consist of a Ferrari Monza SP2, Ferrari Daytona SP3, Lamborghini Urus, Porsche 918 Spyder, Maserati GranTurismo MC Stradale and a Ferrari Enzo.
-He also has been the brand ambassador of the Swedish car company Volvo and hence, has been seen driving around in the company’s Volvo XC90 SUV.
+As mentioned above, he has also been the brand ambassador of the Swedish car company Volvo and as such, has been spotted driving around the company’s Volvo XC90 SUV.

 Zlatan also has a thing for high-performance cruiser motorcycles.
-He owns a custom Harley Davidson V-Rod in a custom matte black paint.
-He also appears to be owning multiple premium motorcycles from Harley and other renowned manufacturers, the recent one being another sort of Harley Davidson in white.
+He owns a custom Harley Davidson V-Rod in matte black paint.
+He also owns multiple premium motorcycles from Harley and other renowned manufacturers, with the most recent addition being another Harley Davidson in white.

 His real-estate properties